 - Prepare yourself before going to bed.
 When you lie down, just before falling asleep, spend a few minutes concentrating on your wish to see a dream.
 Just say to yourself that you are determined to see a beautiful dream tonight and that tomorrow you will be able to remember all about it.
 Remember, that won't happen overnight.
-As all things, you need to commit to that and work your way up in achieving it.
-After all, you spent so many years in training your brain to the contrary.
+As with all things, you need to commit to that and work your way up in achieving it.
+After all, you spent so many years training your brain to the contrary.

-- Keep a dream's journal.
+- Keep a dream journal.
 That is so very much important.
 Keep a journal next to your bed with a pen.
-Every time you wake up to a dream, make it your habit and your obligation to take the journal and write about your dream with as much detail as possible.
+Every time you wake up to a dream, make it your habit and your obligation to take this journal and write about your dream in as much detail as possible.
 You can even make some drawings if you're good at it.
 Remember, don't do sudden moves.
 Take your journal calmly and write while lying down.
 Your mind may have the ability to remove the memory of your dream, but if you put it down on paper, you have the chance to catch up!

 There are a lot more that we could discuss here, like for example lucid dreaming.
 I myself don't manage to do that - be able to control my dream - which would probably give you so many more possibilities.
 You could for one ask to open a door and in the room see the best photograph in the world.
 Your brain will create the best photograph according to your own thinking for you.
 However, by mastering the above process, you may as well manage to do that!
 Anyone who does, please let me know!

-Finally, regarding the interestingness of your dreams, that requires your self cultivation and development.
+Finally, regarding the interestingness of your dreams, that requires your self-cultivation and development.
 You may need to start doing more interesting things in your life.
-Try to cultivate yourself into the art world.
-Start studying classical literature, painting, sculpture, classical music, jazz, opera, anything that may spark your interest.
+Try to cultivate yourself in the art world.
+Start studying classical literature, painting, sculpture, classical music, jazz, opera, or anything that may spark your interest.
 Start even to watch movies that actually have something to say.
-Things that are considered masterpieces in the art world and you are being snob about them, saying stuff like, "this movie is boring", "I hate opera, people are screaming there" and all that.
+Things that are considered masterpieces in the art world and you are being a snob about them, saying stuff like, "this movie is boring", "I hate opera, people are screaming there" and all that.
 Study them.
 Understand why you don't like them and understand why other people appreciate them.
 You will see that most of them are exactly that.
 Masterpieces.
 It's just that you are too stupid to understand it.

 Let's take our dreams and make them true, through art!